 1. Monitor various locations in a house (including CO2 and TVOC)

-Sense can tell you a lot more than just temperature and humidity.
-It can "sense" if lights are turned on in the basement or in the garage, if the kitchen needs ventilation, if the closet isn't too humid, and so on.
+Alert can tell you a lot more than just temperature and humidity.
+It can "alert" if lights are turned on in the basement or in the garage, if the kitchen needs ventilation, if the closet isn't too humid, and so on.

 2. Beware your surroundings